toru173/nomi-discord-python/README.md

 This allows you to talk to your Nomis using Discord.
 It's a fun way to keep the conversation going when you're not using the Nomi App or the website.
 The best part is that other people can talk to your Nomi too, and they can even talk to Nomis in other accounts!

 ### How do I set up more than one Nomi?
 Just run the setup script again!
-It will ask you for your next Nomi's information and create a new startup file
+It will ask you for your next Nomi's information and create a new start_nomi script

 ### I want to change my Nomi's Configuration File
 At the moment, changing a configuration file needs to be done manually using Notepad, Textedit or another text editor.
 As an alternative you can run the setup script again and it will ask if you want to overwrite the existing setup.